-- FY2016 Budgets for Justice of the Peace Courts represent a net zero budget impact.
-The net Although, two JP Courts are lost one clerk each (JP 1-1 and JP 2-2), there is a net decrease of zero in all of the Justice of the Peace courts with no budgetary impact. - During FY2009 Dallas County began implementing the Scofflaw Vehicle Registration Block.
+- FY2018 Budgets for Justice of the Peace Courts represent an overall net decrease of 4 clerks in all of the Justice of the Peace courts (3-1, 4-2,5-1, and 5-2) with an overall (\$172,705.43) budgetary impact. - During FY2009 Dallas County began implementing the Scofflaw Vehicle Registration Block.
 The scofflaw project matches the information in the Dallas County Wanted (DCW) against the Texas Department of Transportation's data bases to flag vehicle registration renewal notices. - The District Attorney's Office continues to coordinate their Hot Check Program with the Justice of the Peace offices.
 Effective September 1, 2005, all issuance of bad checks will be required by law to be filed with the District Attorney's Office.
 The change in the law affects all of the Justice of the Peace courts. - During FY2004 the Dallas County Commissioners Court entered an Interlocal Contract with the Texas Department of Public Safety.
 Dallas County will provide information necessary to the department to deny the renewal of the driver license of a person who fails to appear for a complaint or citation or fails to pay or satisfy a judgment ordering payment of a fine or court costs. - Linebarger Goggan Blair & Sampson entered into an agreement with Dallas County Commissioners Court for the purpose of providing collections services for the Justice of the Peace Courts.
 The implementation of the program began the weekend of January 15, 2005. - SB 1863 passed during the 79th Legislature and Article 10 requires cities with population of 50,000 or more, and counties with populations of 100,000 or more to implement collections improvement programs based in part on Office of Court Administration (OCA) Model Court Collection Program.
 Effective date for compliance, April 1, 2006.
 Implementation of the program resulted in deletion of two clerk grade five positions and the addition of one grade seven clerk position and one grade six position in each court. - July 2006 a grade 5 clerk was added to each Justice of the Peace Court to address the additional workload resulting from SB 1863. - During FY2012 an award was approved for a Justice of the Peace Case Management System.